VinayakFia/Obsidian/COMP4920/Assignment 2 - Vinayak Fialok - z5416144.md

 ## 2.2.
 Accountability, Fairness, and Transparency
 Accountability, fairness and transparency are properties of a decision.
 Firstly, let's define what these properties mean, then, let's discuss why they are desired.

-**Accountability**
 Borrowing from Grayson, we identify that accountability requires reasons (Grayson 2024 p5).
-For a decision to be accountable, it must have explicable with reasons.
-This begs the question, how may a decision be explained?
-This will be discussed later in the essay.
+That is, an accountable decision may be explained with some reasons. .
+We will discuss the nature of these reasons and explanations later in this essay.

 ### 2.1 Belief Desire Intention (BDI) agent model
 Grayson approaches human decision making through the belief/ desire psychological model.
 A parallel and largely similar model is the belief-desire-intention (BDI) agent model developed by Michael Bratman to reason human decisions. **CHECK THIS**